 These file formats are commonly available as an export option to/from many 3D modeling tools and are accepted by Prospect.

-These file formats are indirectly supported by Prospect and must first be exported to or funneled through another program.
+A non-exhaustive list of file formats that are indirectly supported by Prospect, and must first be exported to or funneled through another program.

 - Archicad (Via Sketchup)